Development of gross motor skills in 6-month-old babies. Follow your baby’s milestones step-by-step.

 -

-Move from a sitting position to their tummy.
+Move from sitting to lying on their stomach

 -

 Every child is different and develops at their own pace.
-That said, you can help foster your baby’s development by adopting the Comfort, Play, and Teach parenting approach, which can easily be integrated into your daily routine.
+That said, you can help foster your little one’s development by using the Comfort, Play, and Teach parenting approach, which is designed to easily integrate in your daily routine.
 The table below outlines small, age-specific actions you can take that will benefit your child’s gross motor skill development.

 Comfort